Canadian Airlines: Onex bid and Air Canada takeover

 On November 5, 1999, a Quebec judge ruled that the Onex takeover was illegal, breaking the law that stipulates that no more than 10 percent of the company can be controlled by a single shareholder.
 Onex subsequently withdrew its offer and Air Canada stated it would proceed with the takeover of Canadian Airlines.

 On December 4, the board of directors at Canadian Airlines recommended the $92M merger offer from Air Canada to the shareholders.
 The offer from Air Canada originally expired at 5pm on December 7, 1999, but Air Canada extended their offer until December 23, 1999.
 Air Canada officially took control of Canadian Airlines, pending government approval, on December 8, 1999.
 The Federal Competition Bureau cleared the way for the takeover on December 21, 1999 and Canadian Airlines officially became a subsidiary of Air Canada on December 23, 1999.

 Canadian Airlines operated as a subsidiary company through most of 2000.
 In October 2000, all of Canadian Airlines' systems and employees became fully integrated.
 With both companies fully integrated, Air Canada began massive cuts to employees starting with the announcement that there would be 3500 cuts in the workforce on December 22, 2000.
 September 26, 2001 saw an additional 5000 cuts primarily driven from the worldwide impact to the travel sector caused by the 9/11 attacks.

 At the time of merger, Canadian Airlines carried over 40% of the domestic share of passengers in Canada.
 Following the completion of the acquisition, Air Canada controlled over 90% of the domestic share of passengers, and dominated international and US-Canada transborder traffic.

 Internet presence

 Canadian Airlines has the distinction of being the first airline in the world to have a website on the Internet (www.cdnair.ca).
 The website was launched in April 1994 and is recognized in the Canadian Internet Handbook 1994 and 1995 editions.
-It was given recognition for not only being the first airline website in the world but also the first with transactional capabilities such as flight arrival/departure and fare information.
-At the time, this fact was widely reported by Canadian media including CBC Venture and Maclean's Magazine.
-The website was created and credited to Grant Fengstad who at the time was leading a strategy to demonstrate that the Internet was going to revolutionize the travel sector.